Robust, invigorating, earthy.

 How do I brew yerba mate?

 Brewing yerba mate is pretty straightforward.
-Just brew about 1.5 Tablespoons of dry leaf per cup boiling water for three to seven minutes, depending on your taste preferences.
-Add sweetener if desired (we love it with a little honey) and enjoy, or chill it serve over ice.
+Just brew about 1 - 1.5 Tablespoons of dry leaf per cup with near boiling water for three to seven minutes, depending on your taste preferences.
+Add sweetener if desired (we love it with a little honey) and enjoy, or chill it and serve over ice.

 Some people like to add a little milk (or milk alternative) or lemon juice (or other citrus juice), which can taste great with certain blends.
 And some people like to make a yerba mate latte with foamed milk (or milk alternative) and sweetener.
 These are also great ways to enjoy mate tea!